Master of Arts

 Our department offers master's programs in Chinese and in Japanese:

 On average, students complete program requirements and receive their degree in two years.
 The University's basic requirements for the master's degree, including a 45-unit minimum requirement, are given in the "Graduate Degrees" section of the University Bulletin.

 The EALC M.A.
 Degree requires a master's thesis or an annotated translation of a text of suitable literary or historical worth.
 Under special circumstances, a paper approved by the graduate advisor may be substituted.

 Financing the M.A. degree

-The EALC Department is unable to offer financial aid to applicants who apply for the M.A., but encourages students to seek outside funding/fellowships.
+The EALC Department offers limited financial aid to applicants who apply for the M.A. and encourages students to seek outside funding/fellowships.

 - Student loans are offered by the Stanford University Office of Financial Aid.